 ABOUT THE REVIEWER:

-Laura Loder Buechel is teacher trainer in the field of Content and Language Integrated Learning (CLIL) in regards to the introduction of English into Swiss primary schools.
+ABOUT THE REVIEWER Laura Loder Buechel is teacher trainer in the field of Content and Language Integrated Learning (CLIL) in regards to the introduction of English into Swiss primary schools.
 She also works at Wall Street Institute in Winterthur, Switzerland where she is, among other things, responsible for curriculum design and academic progress of students.
 She completed her M.Ed. in Bilingual Education from Northern Arizona University in 2000.
 Her research interests include the advantages of simultaneous first and second language acquisition and Computer Assisted Language Learning to facilitate bilingualism.